 A resource of professionally filmed videos with actual patients and therapists in real-life treatment settings including acute care, skilled nursing, outpatient, home health and ICU.
 For educational purposes only.

 Journals and books from the Institution of Civil Engineers covering every major civil and structural engineering discipline.
+Includes searchable archive of technical papers from 1836 to the present.

 IEEE Xplore digital library provides full-text access to IEEE, IET & IEE journals, conferences and standards, as well as Wiley-IEEE Press e-books and standards, and MIT Press e-books.

-Just over 300 full-text electronic books across 12 specialist disciplines, covering all key areas of engineering and technology.
+This database of electronic books published by the IET provides access to just over 300 full-text electronic books across 12 specialist disciplines, covering all key areas of engineering and technology.

 Part of Harvard University Librarys Open Collections Program, this free web resource contains several thousand digitized books, pamphlets, photographs, maps, and pages from manuscripts detailing the experience of voluntary immigrants to the United States from the countrys beginnings to the Depression era.